 TIP 2: STRETCH YOUR TOES DAILY

+When it comes to learning how to soothe aching feet, stretching is key.
 When you spend hours trekking along sidewalks, hiking up and down trails, or strolling through museums, your feet are working hard.
 All this jaunting around qualifies as a workout and should be treated as such.
+While shopping for the best travel shoes will definitely prevent future foot or ankle pain, it’s also a good idea to prepare your feet with some solid stretching beforehand.

 Prep your toes for their next adventure by adding some stretching to your daily routine.
 Try out a few of the following toe and foot exercises to avoid soreness and pain: